cleolotta/fair-and-private-lm/README.md

 The repository is divided as follows:

 ### bias-evaluation
-This folder contains the code to evaluate the models for bias.
+This folder contains the code to evaluate the models for a gender bias.
 The frameworks are SEAT (May et al., 2019), StereoSet (Nadeem et al.,) and BEC-Pro (Bartl et al., 2020).
 ##### Sources

 SEAT: